 Nikujaga is a one-pot dish, quite similar to a simple meat stew.
 The name "nikujaga" (肉じゃが) combines the word "niku" (meat) with "jagaimo" (potato).

 While the dish has quite a Western feel in terms of ingredients, the broth is packed with unique Japanese flavor.
-It can be eaten either as a main dish served with rice, or even a side to grilled fish, miso soup and pickles.
-It's really quite versatile.
+It can be eaten either as a main dish served with rice or even as a side to grilled fish, miso soup and pickles.
+It’s really quite versatile.

 With a delightful blend of sweetness and umami, this dish is adored by many.
 Enjoy it as a scrumptious side dish with rice or a satisfying side dish with your favorite drink.